ilgaur/hiddify-cli-dockerized/README.md

 - ensure the helper scripts are executable
 - collect the required environment values (subscription URL, ports, health-check tuning)
 - install Docker & Compose from `docker-bin/` when missing (and add you to the `docker` group)
-- load the bundled image, launch the stack, and register a `set-proxy` shell function system-wide
+- load the bundled image, launch the stack, and register a `set-proxy` shell function system-wide (your shell reloads automatically at the end)
 - prime the proxy toggle once so your next shell can use the local proxy immediately

 ## Manual usage